codefellows-seattle-javascript-401n4/lab-37-cookies/README.md

 * **src/style/_layout.scss** -- layout styles

 #### Feature Tasks
-* Create a frontend that follows react redux best pratices
+* Create a frontend that follows react redux best practices
-* Create a landing page that enables a user to singup or login
+* Create a landing page that enables a user to signup or login
 * Redirect the user to the dashboard page on signup or login
 * Store the users token in a cookie or localstorage on sign in